mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 So this is better, right?
 The Bag is encapsulated and can manage itself, great!
 But it takes a lot of work just to tell the Bag where to allocate memory, which makes using the Bag very inconvenient.
 This is supposed to be a lightweight data structure!

-A better alternative is to _give_ Bag the memory to work in.
-This allows the user to control the memory and the Bag only needs to handle the logic.
+An alternative is to _give_ Bag the items to work on.
+This allows the user to control the items allocation and the Bag only handles the logic.
 The Bag can use stack, heap or custom memory trivially.

 {% highlight c %}
 struct Bag {